mabhisheksingh/CricbuzzCricketAPI/README.md

 # CricbuzzCricketAPI
-Cricbuzz Cricket API is built on reactive Spring boot Webflux is api URL is [Rapid API URL for crickbuzz](https://rapidapi.com/cricketapilive/api/cricbuzz-cricket)
+Cricbuzz Cricket API is built on reactive Spring boot Web-flux is api URL is [Rapid API URL for crickbuzz](https://rapidapi.com/cricketapilive/api/cricbuzz-cricket)

-## here i am using crickbuzz api and in place of model i am using Object class as a DTO global logging and exception handling already implemented
+## here i am using crick buzz api and in place of model i am using Object class as a DTO global logging and exception handling already implemented

 ### Bug in docker compose working only spring boot > 3.1.5 because when u will use docker compose in 3.1.5 u will get below error.